 Jean-Christophe Cloutier received his Ph.D. in English and Comparative Literature from Columbia University, an M.A. from SUNY Buffalo, and a B.A. in Liberal Arts and English from Concordia University, Montréal, in his native Québec (Canada).
-At Columbia, he also worked as an archivist in the Rare Book and Manuscript Library where, among other collections, he processed the papers of the notorious publisher Samuel Roth, the popular American poet and novelist Erica Jong, and the radical publisher and editor of Grove Press, Barney Rosset.
+At Columbia, he also worked as an archivist in the Rare Book and Manuscript Library where, among other collections, he processed the papers of Samuel Roth, Erica Jong, and former publisher of Grove Press, Barney Rosset.
 A current book project, “Archival Vagabonds: 20th Century American Fiction and the Archive in Novelistic Practice,” explores the interplay between the archival and aesthetic sensibilities of American novelists including Claude McKay, Richard Wright, Ralph Ellison, Jack Kerouac, Patricia Highsmith, and Stephen King.

 In 2009, Cloutier discovered Amiable with Big Teeth: A Novel of the Love Affair Between the Communists and the Poor Black Sheep of Harlem, a previously unknown novel by Claude McKay, in the papers of Samuel Roth.
 In collaboration with Brent Hayes Edwards, Cloutier is currently producing a scholarly edition of the book that will provide extensive historical contextualization of its composition, and a discussion of its implications for our understanding of McKay as well as the Harlem Renaissance.

 Cloutier is also currently at work on a translation of the as-yet unpublished French writings of Jack Kerouac for an upcoming edition of rare and uncollected Kerouac texts, for which he will also provide a translator’s note.